 You've got the conical, and the flat bottom brewers.

-Good examples of a canonical brewer would be ones like the Hario V60 (our personal favorite), or the Kono.
+Good examples of a canonical brewer would be ones like the Hario V60 (our personal favorite - check out how to brew V60 with our brew guide for more on that), or the Kono.

 Flat bottom brewers are ones like the Kalita Wave (another Kea Coffee go-to!), the April or the Orea V3.